lucaong/minisearch/README.md

 ### Tokenization

-By default, documents are tokenized by splitting on space, punctuation, or other non-word Unicode symbols.
+By default, documents are tokenized by splitting on Unicode space or punctuation characters.
 The tokenization logic can be easily changed by passing a custom tokenizer function as the `tokenize` option:

 ```javascript
 // Tokenize splitting by hyphen